hhvm/user-documentation/guides/hack/44-attributes/04-special.md

 ## `<<__Memoize>>`

 The `__Memoize` attribute allows functions or methods to cache their results for the duration of a given request.
 Memoization is used primarily to cache the result of otherwise time-consuming operations.
+Thrown `Exception`s are not cached.

 @@ special-examples/memoize.php @@